gents83/INOX/docs/src/getting-started.md

 # Getting Started

-In this page we'll find info related to:
+In this page you'll find info related to:

 - How to download _**Blender**_ addon already built from the repository
 - How to enable the _**NRG**_ addon directly in _**Blender**_